Online BS in Computer Information Technology: Career Outlook

 Launch a career where business and technology meet.

-Develop the skills needed to succeed as a results-driven IT professional in Methodist University’s online program.
-You will focus on the business of technology to qualify for roles that include database developer, software engineer, and other titles that require business and technical acumen.
+Develop the skills needed to succeed as a results-driven IT professional in Methodist University’s online Bachelor’s in Computer Information Technology program.
+Choose a concentration in business information systems or cybersecurity and information assurance and gain the skills to qualify for roles that include database developer, cybersecurity analyst, software engineer, security architect, and more.

 Our graduates have advanced into rewarding positions with Amazon, Google, SAAS, and other organizations.